Skip to main content Skip to navigation

 Infectious Disease

-Infectious diseases pose an ever-increasing threat to public health and wellbeing of humans across the globe.
+Infectious diseases pose an increasing threat to public health and wellbeing across the globe.
 A quarter of the total deaths worldwide are attributed to infectious diseases, with serious consequences on individual health, healthcare systems, and economies.
-The impact extends beyond statistics, as these diseases (both novel and re-emerging) exacerbate social inequalities, disrupt communities and pose substantial threat to our healthcare systems.
-A recent example is the COVID-19 pandemic which has had a devastating impact worldwide across all sectors.
-The ‘silent pandemic’, antimicrobial resistance (AMR), is a major global public health problem with more than a million people dying each year due to drug-resistant infections.
-Climate change, global food chains, and international travel are key drivers behind the spread of infections, underscoring the urgent need for a coordinated global response.
+The impact extends beyond statistics, as these infectious diseases (both novel and re-emerging) exacerbate social inequalities, disrupt communities and pose substantial threat to our healthcare systems.
+For example, the COVID-19 pandemic had a devastating impact worldwide across all sectors, causing more than six million deaths in the first three years and immense social and economic disruption.
+The ‘silent pandemic’ of antimicrobial resistance (AMR), is another major global public health problem with more than a million people dying each year due to drug-resistant infections.
+Climate change, global food chains, and international travel are key drivers behind the spread of many infections, underscoring the urgent need for a coordinated global response.

 Our mission is to advance the understanding and control of infectious diseases through rigorous scientific research and strategic partnerships.
-We are committed to developing innovative diagnostic tools, effective treatments, and robust prevention and preparedness strategies.
-Our ecosystem prioritises equitable and sustainable research and development, focusing on the protection of communities most at risk.
+We are committed to developing innovative diagnostic tools, effective treatments, robust prevention and preparedness strategies, and strong policy links.
+Our campus-wide ecosystem prioritises equitable and sustainable research and development, focusing on the protection of communities most at risk.

-By generating data and evidence, we drive policy changes for regional, national and global health protection.
+By generating and analysing data, we produce the evidence to drive policy changes for regional, national and global health protection.
 Through collaborative science, we aim to mitigate the risk and impact of infectious diseases, ensuring that human health is safeguarded from these threats.

 Challenges